argoproj/argo-workflows/docs/synchronization.md

       args: ["hello world"]
 ```

-Using a mutex achieves the same thing as a count `"1"` semaphore:
+Using a mutex is equivalent to a limit `"1"` semaphore:

 ```yaml
 apiVersion: argoproj.io/v1alpha1